Aja Naomi King: 2014–present: Breakthrough and prominence

 In 2017, King appeared opposite Kevin Hart, Bryan Cranston, and Nicole Kidman in The Upside, a remake of the 2011 French film The Intouchables.
 Later that year, she was cast in the leading role of Somali activist Ifrah Ahmed in the biopic A Girl from Mogadishu.
 In 2020, she appeared in the drama film Sylvie's Love, opposite Tessa Thompson and Nnamdi Asomugha.
 King later played a female leading role in the historical drama film The 24th about Houston riot of 1917 directed by Kevin Willmott.
 King will next star in Michael Maren's A Little White Lie in 2023.
 She also starred opposite Nnamdi Asomugha in his feature directorial debut, The Knife.

+In 2021, she appeared opposite Aml Ameen in his directorial debut Boxing Day.
+In 2023, King co-starred opposite Brie Larson in the Apple TV+ miniseries, Lessons in Chemistry.

+Modeling

+King was the face of skincare line Olay's fall 2015 advertising campaign.
+She became a spokesperson for L'Oreal Paris in 2017 and has since appeared in numerous campaigns for the brand.
+In 2022, she appeared in an advertising campaign for jewellery brand Chopard.

+During her career, King has graced the covers of numerous magazines, including Vanity Fair, Elle, Marie Claire, Nylon, Glamour, Essence, Entertainment Weekly and Shape.

 Personal life

 In March 2021, she announced that she was pregnant after previously experiencing two miscarriages.
 On June 6, 2021, she announced that she had given birth to a son, Kian, with husband Dan King.

-Public image

-King was the face of skincare line Olay's fall 2015 advertising campaign.
-She became a spokesperson for L'Oreal Paris in 2017.
-King has graced the covers of numerous magazines, including Vanity Fair, Elle, Marie Claire, Nylon, Glamour, Essence, Entertainment Weekly and Shape.